 The European Union (EU) adopted a decision setting up an EU military training mission in Mozambique (EUTM Mozambique).
 The aim of the mission is to train and support the Mozambican armed forces in protecting the civilian population and restoring safety and security in Cabo Delgado province (Council of the EU, 2021).
 The mandate of the mission is planned to last for two years.
 During this period, the strategic objective of the mission will be to support the capacity building of the units of the Mozambican armed forces that will be part of a future Quick Reaction Force.
-The mission also provides military training including operational preparation, specialised training on counter-terrorism, and training and education on the protection of civilians and compliance with international humanitarian law and human rights law (Council of the EU, 2021).
+The mission also provides military training including on the protection of civilians and compliance with international humanitarian law and human rights law (Council of the EU, 2021).